SouthGreenPlatform/VcfHunter/README.md

 	--origin: A 2 column file containing accession name (col1), origin/group (Col2),
 	--ploidy: Accession ploidy (integer).
 If not all accessions have the same ploidy, this is not a problem.
 This ploidy information is only used to draw vertical lines in the coverage plot that help to identify ploidy change,
+	--NoMiss: No missing data are allowed in accessions used to attribute alleles to group,
-	--all: Allele should be present in all accessions to attribute to a group,
+	--all: Allele should be present in all accessions of the group,
 	--prefix: Prefix for output files.
 [Default: RatioAndCov]

 *Output:*\